GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (94) .md

 **Range**: 5 yards

 **Effect**: You produce an unstable portal connected to the psychic energy of a non-mindless creature within range.
 This inflicts a psychic attack against the target that does not wound them (though the effects of a critical hit still occur).
 Instead, an explosion of psychic energy which extends out a number of yards equal to the spell's tier, inflicting a psychic attack against anything in the explosion other than your target.
 The attacks gain a bonus equal to the target's [Inte] bonus divided by the number of creatures in the explosion radius other than the target.
 Attacks from the explosion have disadvantage against mindless creatures unless they are connected to the psychic plane.
-Regardless of the spell's effect, if it is cast successfully, the caster knows the arget's exact [Inte] score.
+Regardless of the spell's effect, if it is cast successfully, the caster knows the target's exact [Inte] score.

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range at which you can reach a target is increased by 1 yard.